rks101/eglinux/README.md

 * Similarly, umask 002 will grant files 664 (-rw-rw-r--) and to directories 775 (drwxrwxr-x) permissions.
 * Type `umask` on bash prompt to get current umask value, ignore leading zeros except rightmost 3 digits
 * With umask in four digits, leading digits 4, 2, 1 have special meaning.
 4xxx SUID bit set, 2xxx SGID bit set, 1xxx sticky bit set (they are different)
-* umask can be set in /etc/profile for all users or in ~/.bashrc for a user by adding one line
+* umask can be set in /etc/profile for all users or in ~/.bashrc for a user by adding one line umask value.
+After this, open a new terminal or run the bashrc script to apply the changes in the current shell environment.
 ```
 umask 022
 ```

+Q. Venky wishes to create all new files and directories having all permissions for user vikings and no permissions for users in the same group or others.
+What umask should he set?
+The new files should show as -rwx------, and directories as drwx------
+A. Venky should add `umask ....` in ~/.bashrc file, where .... is replaced by the umask value.

 ----